kckarnige/EcstaTab/SECURITY.md

-No user information is collected in any capacity, it it shall remain that way.
+No user information is collected in any capacity, and it shall remain that way.